-MHSA High Score Awards in the Combined Jumper section will be computed on the basis of prize money.
+MHSA High Score Awards in the Combined Jumper section will be computed based on prize money - one point for every dollar won in the class.

-PART III - LOW CHILDREN'S/ADULT AMATEUR JUMPER, CHILDREN'S JUMPER AND ADULT AMATEUR JUMPER
+PART II - LOW CHILDREN'S/ADULT AMATEUR JUMPER, CHILDREN'S JUMPER AND ADULT AMATEUR JUMPER

 - 1. Open to juniors in the Children's Jumper Division - 2.
 Open to adults: - a.
 Every contestant must be eligible to hold an amateur card issued by the USEF.
 See USEF GR1306 & 1307. - b.
-Amateur classes are restricted to rider, drivers of handlers who are no longer eligible to compete as junior exhibitor and have signed on their membership application that they are eligible to compete as an amateur.

-3. Classes in the Low Children's/Adult Amateur, Children's and Adult Amateurs will be held according to USEF Zone 3 Rules.
+Amateur classes are restricted to riders, drivers or handlers who are no longer eligible to compete as a junior exhibitor and have signed on their membership application that they are eligible to compete as an amateur. - 3.
+Classes in the Low Children's/Adult Amateur, Children's and Adult Amateurs will be held according to USEF Zone 3 Rules.